 Each week at Springdale Elementary in the classroom of Mrs. Denise McIntosh, aka "McIntoshville," students are asked to present an experiment to the class along with their parents.
 As a mom/scientist I support this effort to bring hands on activities into the classroom and look forward to my time with the students.
-As the Scientist of the hour on April 13, 2017, my son Eliyah, and I introduced the class to sheep brains, a classic lab used in Anatomy and Physiology courses to give students an overview of the parts of the brain.
-We provided the students with handouts on brain structure, a demonstration on brain dissection, and Eliyah shared with the class brain facts.
+As the Scientist of the hour on April 13, 2017 my son Eliyah and I introduced the class to sheep brains, a classic lab used in Anatomy and Physiology courses to give students an overview of the parts of the brain.
+We provided the students with handouts on brain structure, a brain dissection demonstration, and Eliyah shared with the class brain facts.

 A bigger brain doesn’t mean a smarter person.
 Albert Einstein’s brain was slightly smaller than average

 The National Science Teachers Association (NSTA) supports the notion that inquiry science must be a basic in the daily curriculum of every elementary school student at every grade level.
 Elementary school students learn science best when they are involved in first-hand exploration, investigation and inquiry/process skills are nurtured.
 The elementary science program must provide opportunities for students to develop understandings and skills necessary to function productively as problem-solvers in a scientific and technological world.